oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Voro++ is a software library for carrying out three-dimensional computations of the Voronoi tessellation.
-A distinguishing feature of the Voro++ library is that it carries out cell-based calculations, computing the Voronoi cell for each particle individually.
-It is particularly well-suited for applications that rely on cell-based statistics, where features of Voronoi cells (eg. volume, centroid, number of faces) can be used to analyze a system of particles.
+Voro++ is a software library for carrying out three-dimensional computations of the Voronoitessellation.
+A distinguishing feature of the Voro++ library is that it carries out cell-based calculations,computing the Voronoi cell for each particle individually.
+It is particularly well-suited for applications thatrely on cell-based statistics, where features of Voronoi cells (eg. volume, centroid, number of faces) can be usedto analyze a system of particles.

-**URL**
+**More Information**

 http://math.lbl.gov/voro++/